top of page

 DAY 3: Historic Abruzzo: Scanno & Sulmona

-Today we’ll visit the two places in Abruzzo that are unrivaled for atmosphere and a visual sense of history.
-No visit to this region is complete without walking around the two classically Abruzzesi towns of Scanno and Sulmona.
+Today we’ll visit the two towns in Abruzzo that are unrivaled for atmosphere and a visual sense of history.
+No visit to this region is complete without seeing the two classically Abruzzesi towns of Scanno and Sulmona.

 Sulmona, Abruzzo